Ziiiixi/bitstream-compiler/benchmarks/README.md

 | Hierarchical speculation | Speculate, validate, compact true misses, and recover sparsely | Correct |
 | Speculation without validation | Optimistic runtime lower bound (performance upper bound) | Intentionally incorrect |

-Each workload's `experimental/` directory additionally retains the hierarchical-enumeration
-work: both boundary states are represented before validation and the resolved state selects a result, so there is no recovery replay.

-“BitGen-targeted” and “BitGen-style” name the execution organization being studied.
-These binaries are experimental controls, not the official BitGen implementation.

 ## Layout